lestx05/lestxs-standable-striders/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea, improvement, or new feature for lestx's Standable Striders
+about: Suggest an idea or improvement for lestx's Standable Striders
+title: "[Feature Request] "
-labels: [enhancement]
+labels: enhancement
+assignees: ""

 ---

 ## Summary

-Describe the feature or improvement you would like to see.
+A short and clear description of the feature you would like to see.

 ## Problem to solve

-What problem, limitation, or inconvenience would this feature address?
+What problem would this feature solve?
+Describe the current limitation, inconvenience, or missing behavior.

 ## Proposed solution

-Describe how you think this feature should work.
+Describe the feature you want as clearly as possible.

 ## Example use case

-Explain when or why this feature would be useful in normal gameplay.
+Explain how this feature would be used in normal gameplay.

+## Alternatives considered

+Describe any alternative solutions or ideas you have considered.

 ## Additional details

-Include anything else that may help explain the idea.
+Add any extra context, screenshots, videos, mockups, or technical notes here.

+## Environment

 - Minecraft version:
 - Mod version:
 - Mod loader:
 - Environment: Singleplayer / Multiplayer / Server

-## Notes
+## Checklist

-- Please keep feature requests focused and clear.
-- If this is about a bug, use the bug report template instead.
-- If possible, explain how the feature fits the goal of the mod.
+- [ ] I checked existing issues to make sure this feature has not already been suggested
+- [ ] This suggestion is related to lestx's Standable Striders
+- [ ] I provided enough detail to explain the idea clearly